Sometimes a Business is Too Successful. That’s When You Need to Optimise the Structure of Your Business.

 This is a problem.
 However, fortunately, the solution is simple.
 Yet, it’s one that, in the heat and stress of the moment, people rarely actually enact.

-So, it’s time to take another look at the structure of your business.
+So, it’s time to take another look, and optimise the structure of your business.

 You are Your Business…